Frequently Asked Questions (FAQ)

 Biosafety cabinets are designed to provide a clean work environment and protection for personnel who create aerosols when working with infectious biological agents or toxins.
 A biosafety cabinet is appropriate when only small quantities of volatiles are present.
 If the amount is determined hazardous by a safety officer, then a fume hood is necessary.
 Most biosafety cabinets are not safe to use in place of a fume hood.
-Here is more information about the difference between biosafety equipment and fume hoods.

 What is the difference between a CAV and VAV fume hood?